 The toxin in deathcap mushrooms is not destroyed by cooking.
 Symptoms include vomiting, diarrhoea and stomach cramps and often don’t appear until 10 to 16 hours after eating.
 These symptoms may ease for 2 to 3 days before a terminal phase of 3 to 4 days begins.
 Without early, effective medical intervention people may go into a coma and die after 2 or 3 weeks of liver and kidney failure.

-Nine out of ten cases of mushroom poisoning in Australia result from deathcap mushrooms.
+Nine out of ten deaths from mushroom poisoning in Australia result from deathcap mushrooms.
 However there are other wild mushrooms in Australia that, while not fatal, can make you ill with vomiting and diarrhoea.
 These include the yellow stainer which resembles a field mushroom and is the most commonly ingested poisonous mushroom in Victoria.

 Many reported cases of fungi poisoning are in children under five years of age.
 Most young children who eat poisonous mushrooms find them in the garden at home.
 Children younger than five years of age have a natural inclination to put things in their mouths.
 If you have a toddler, you should regularly check your garden for mushrooms and remove them to reduce the risk of accidental poisoning.